bloc97/Anime4K/README.md

 Of course, this example is very extreme, but the same principles applies here.

 Comparing PSNR/SSIM on 480p->720p upscales and then claiming that it is a good indicator of 1080p->2160p upscaling quality does not make sense.
 480p images have a lot of high frequency information (lines might be thinner than 1 pixel), while 1080p images have a lot of redundant information.
-1080p->2160p upscaling is thus easier than 480p->720p.
+1080p->2160p upscaling on anime is thus objectively easier than 480p->720p.

 Only each individual can really judge for themselves (not for others) if our algorithm is good or not.
 Some people prefer sharp lines and don't really mind the pastel painting look that Anime4K sometime produces, while some will certainly despise sharp lines and the pastel look.
 We're not here to judge the individual.